 The Division of Water Resources is responsible for regulating public water systems in

 Applicants can obtain applications and information from the Tennessee Division of Water Resources.
-New applicants who need more than one permit can contact their regional Environmental Coordinator for further assistance.
+New applicants who need more than one permit can contact their Environmental Field Office for further assistance.

 Rule Chapter 1200-5-1 Regulations for Public Water Systems and Drinking Water Quality